How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 2. Provide the user’s full name.

-3. Invite the user into the wheel group so they can use sudo.
+3. Invite to other groups?
+Add to wheel group so user can use doas.

 5. Provide a password, and enter it twice to make sure it’s entered correctly.